How to treat a prolapsed disc

 If you are wondering how to treat a prolapsed disc after your physician determines this condition is behind your chronic back and/or neck pain, you’ll be relieved to find out that a regimen of conservative treatment options is typically very effective in managing symptoms.
-Your physician will most likely suggest you begin a treatment program consisting of light exercise, physical therapy, hot/cold therapy, pain medications, or any of a variety of other conservative, nonsurgical options.
+Your physician will most likely suggest you begin a treatment program with light exercise, physical therapy, hot/cold therapy, pain medications or any of a variety of other conservative, non-surgical options.
 While these are often effective, it pays to learn more about this condition before beginning your treatment.

 You may have heard it referred to as a herniated or “slipped” disc, but a prolapsed disc is the condition when the gel-like inner material of an intervertebral disc in your spine pushes through an opening in the thick outer wall and into the spinal canal.
 This form of degenerative disc disease is most often attributed to nothing more than the natural aging process.
 Over time, your discs lose water content and can become thin and brittle, sometimes to the point where a herniation occurs.

 Now you know the causes and symptoms of a prolapsed disc, but what if the treatment options discussed above fail to bring you pain relief?
 These conservative measures simply don’t work for some individuals, who instead turn to surgical procedures as a last resort.
-If this describes your situation, contact Laser Spine Institute today to learn more about our safe, effective endoscopic procedures that are minimally invasive alternatives to “open back and neck” surgery.
-These state-of-the-art procedures can help you rediscover your life without back and neck pain.
+If this describes your situation, contact Laser Spine Institute today to learn more about our minimally invasive procedures that are an effective alternative to open neck and back surgery.
+These state-of-the-art procedures can help you find relief from neck and back pain.